DennisWainaina/Microsoft-Movie-Studio-Project/README.md

 # PHASE 1 FINAL PROJECT

 ### INTRODUCTION

-Microsoft has seen other companies have success in the movie industry and has decided to open its movie studio.
-It however knows nothing about the movie industry.
-It has decided to hire you as a Data Scientist to determine the type of films which are most popular at the Box Office.
-You are then supposed to convert your findings into actionable insights which you are supposed to give to the head of the new movie studio of Microsoft.
-This project has various sections:
+**Welcome to my Github**.
+In this project the task was to help Microsoft's new movie studio to succeed in the movie business.
+The idea was that Microsoft wanted to enter into the movie business like its competitors but it knew nothing about the movie business.
+It has decided to higher you as a Data Scientist, to determine the type of films which do best at the box office.
+The task was to transform findings into actionable insights.
+One was then to transform these insights into three recommendations with visualisations, to give to the head of Microsoft's new movie studio.
+The head is then supposed to use these recommendations to know which type of movies to make.
+In this project of mine I split it into sections as shown below:
 1. [OBJECTIVES](#Objectives)
 2. [BUSINESS UNDERSTANDING](#business-understanding)
 3. [DATA UNDERSTANDING](#data-understanding)